AdFabConnect/cordovaFuse/README.md

 You need node and npm installed on your system (but we assume you have it since you're working with Cordova which has the same pre-requisite)

+## Installation

+Don't forget to give execute rights to your hooks (chown and chmod).

+Once instaled on an existing project, configure your files in the directory "config" and uninstall (cordova plaform rm) / reinstall (cordova plaform add) the platforms
 # Cordova Hooks
 ## 1. Plugins installation
 If you need to install plugins, we propose you a "after_add_platform" hook.
-Just fill in the array of the plugins you want to install in 001_install_plugins.js and they will be install when you add your plaform with cordova (cordova platform add)
+Just fill in the array of the plugins you want to install in config/project.json and they will be install when you add your plaform with cordova (cordova platform add).

+They will be removed when you rm your platform with cordova (cordova platform rm).

 ## 2. Manage your environments
 This hook is an "after_prepare" hook.